 Treatment for sensory processing issues?

-- Sensory diet: A sensory diet is not a typical food diet but consists of sensory activities for children.
-Sensory diet is mostly customized based on a child’s needs and might include activities such as allocate time for walking every other hour or listening to music while working.
+A sensory diet is not a typical food diet but consists of sensory activities for children.
+Sensory diet is mostly customised based on a child’s needs and might include activities such as allocate time for walking every other hour or listening to music while working.